bash-d/bd/doc/bd.md

 ### Utility Functions

-* `_bd_autoload` - Starts the autoload procedure to predictably source files in the current shell.
+* `_bd_autoloader` - Starts the autoloader procedure to predictably source files in the current shell.
 * `_bd_debug` - Provides consistent, color-coded debug messages for improved readability.
 * `_bd_os` - Determines the operating system & exports `BD_OS*` values for use in other scripts.
 * `_bd_realpath` - A portable replacement for `realpath` or `readlink`.